Fashion Week Minnesota in the media

 Opening this year’s spring fashion showcase is Rose + Bull, a dynamic duo of locally based stylists whose fashion show, La Vie En Rose, will highlight talented local designers and celebrate Minnesota’s vintage community in the first event of a week of runway shows and forums for discussing and celebrating Minnesota fashion.
 Before Fashion Week commences, meet a few of the producers and designers who make this week not just possible, but truly special.
 Some are well-known veterans of Fashion Week and some have just burst onto the fashion scene, but all these creatives share a passion for uplifting the best and brightest of Minnesota’s style community.

-• MSP Magazine
+• Mpls St Paul Magazine

 A Twin Cities makeup artist, Mao Xiong's work takes her backstage at local fashion shows where she's witnessed the growth of the local design community.
 But when it comes to her own community of Asian Americans, she thought representation on the runway was lacking.
 Xiong decided to do something about it.
 She and fellow creative Kara Doucette, a chef specializing in Korean cuisine, came up with the idea of producing an event that would showcase Asian American and Pacific Islander (AAPI) talent from fashion to music to food.
 Called Coalesce, their inaugural fashion show—the first of its kind in the Twin Cities—takes place Saturday at Allianz Field, capping Fashion Week Minnesota.
 A testament to the hunger for cultural diversity in the arts, Coalesce is already sold out.
 More than a show, Xiong says she wants Coalesce to be a collective, building a movement for AAPI creatives that will lead to future events.